-Donations and beguests are recognised as revenue when received.
+Donations and bequests are recognised as revenue when received.

 Interest revenue is recognised using the effective interest method, which for floating rate financial assets is the rate inherent in the instrument.
-Dividend revenue is recognised when the right to receive a dividend has been established.

-Revenue from the rendering of a service is recognised upon the delivery of the service to the customer.
+Revenue from the rendering of a service is recognised upon the delivery of the service to the customer or donor.